 The user manual shall provide the following information with regards to interfaces definition:

-description of mechanical and thermal interfaces (including the list of applicable mechanical and thermal ICD);
+description of mechanical and thermal interfaces, including the list of applicable mechanical and thermal ICD;

-description of electrical interfaces (including the list of applicable electrical ICD);
+description of electrical interfaces, including the list of applicable electrical ICD;

-description of optical interfaces (including the list of applicable optical ICD).
+description of optical interfaces, including the list of applicable optical ICD.

 In case the ICDs are provided in a specific chapter of the EIDP, the list of applicable ICDs can be limited to the EIDP chapter reference.